 Are you interested in becoming a contributor to the Philly Soccer Page?
 We’re always looking for good people.
 For a list of what we’re looking for, click here.
-You too can join this ungainly crew of soccer rejects that produces the Philly Soccer Page.

 Adam is a former Haverford College soccer player who understands soccer tactics about as well as anyone out there.
 He is also a former division commissioner for the Casa Soccer League.
 He writes about Philadelphia Union and provides the kind of tactical analysis rarely seen in the United States.
 Follow him on Twitter @PSPadam.
 He can be reached at firstname.lastname@example.org.

 Earl is a self-taught photographer and has spent the last 15 years documenting explosive demolitions around the world with his camera.
 (If you’ve seen any of those Discovery Channel shows, then you’ve seen his work.)
 When not on the road, he enjoys shooting concerts and Philadelphia Union.
 Earl loves the community and friendships that the Union has brought him.
 Fortunately, he has a wonderful and understanding wife who allows him to obsess over soccer and not give him too much crap for his jersey and scarf collection.
 She even let him name their French Bulldog Zizou.
 You can see some of Earl’s work photographing things blowing up, concerts, and, of course, the Union, here.
 Follow him on Twitter @EarlWGardner.